-Section 12.
+Section 13.
 Responsibility of Master

-Wherever in these regulations any duty is laid upon any vessel, it shall be the personal responsibility of the master or operator of said vessel to see that said duty is performed, and he shall personally be responsible for the performance of said duty.
+Wherever in these regulations any duty is laid upon any vessel, the master or operator of said vessel shall personally be responsible for the performance of said duty.
 This provision shall not be construed to relieve any member of the crew of any responsibility with which he would otherwise be chargeable.

-Section 13.
+Section 14.
 Supervision of Unloading and Weighing